darthspoosky/placementpro/docs/user_stories.md

 - Dashboard shows key metrics (applications submitted, interviews scheduled, etc.)
 - Upcoming events and deadlines are prominently displayed
 - Quick access to job discovery, application tracker, and profile
+- Offline mode indicator showing which features are available without internet
+- Sync status indicator for content saved while offline
+- Data usage optimization controls for limited connectivity environments
 - Clear distinction between free features and premium features
 - Premium upgrade prompts are contextually relevant
 - Notifications for important updates

 ### Job Discovery (`/student/jobs`)

-**User Story**: As a student, I want to browse and search for job openings so that I can find relevant opportunities.
+**User Story**: As a student, I want to browse and search for job openings so that I can find relevant opportunities that match my profile and preferences.

 **Acceptance Criteria**:
 - List view of all available jobs with key information
 - Filter options for location, job type, company, etc.
 - Search functionality with keyword matching
+- AI-powered job recommendations based on holistic skills assessment
+- Option to save jobs for offline viewing
+- Compatibility indicators showing skills match with each position
+- Non-technical discipline job opportunities clearly highlighted
 - Clear indication of application limit for free tier (5/month)
 - Premium features (AI matching, unlimited applications) are previewed but locked
 - Job detail view with comprehensive information